giresse19/modash/README.md

  - Also enable the Google Vision API for the google project you created.

+ - Remember that step (2), ONLY works in the current session of the terminal.
+That is, if you set the google application credentials on terminal window and later closs that particular terminal window, you will need to run it again int the new terminal.Inorder to access the API.

 Clone the repository, install required packages via `npm install` or `yarn install` then run `npm start`.
 Example commands are below:

 ```sh